-There is a train station but if you’re coming from Lisbon, you’d be better off taking the bus unless you’re driving or coming on an organised tour.
+There is a train station but if you’re coming from Lisbon, it’s quicker and easier to take the bus unless you’re driving or coming on an organised tour.

-There are several tours from Lisbon that include a couple of hours in Óbidos as well as a whirlwind tour of nearby towns and sights.
+There are several tours from Lisbon that include a couple of hours in Obidos as well as tours of nearby towns and sights.

 Like it?
 Pin it!

 If you're interested in visiting or moving to Portugal, why not get my free insider tips and resources?